mikemaccana/outdated-browser-rework/README.md

 ## Outdated Browser Rework Version 2 notes

+ - Add `isUnknownBrowserOK` option to determine how to handle unknown browsers.
+ - Add `messages` to override the default out of date messages.
  - Edge versions now specified directly (rather than via EdgeHTML)
  - Better documentation
  - New translations